 A bleeding heart is a great way to add more nutrients and vitamins to your diet.
 It will also provide you with vegetables for as long as 20-30 years!
 But this plant does come with some drawbacks: rich in folate, but can be toxic if eaten raw or ingested incorrectly; high amino acids help rid of urinary tract infections

 The bright red fruit should not cause any problems when consumed since it’s just containing Lotsa of enzymes necessary for digestion purposes only (and who wants fresh veggies?).
-The flavor may take time getting used to–but once found delicious enough by most everyone.
+The flavor may take time to get used to–but once found delicious enough by most everyone.

 - Vegetable Asparagus is rich in nutrients, antioxidants, high-quality protein, vitamins and minerals, calcium, iron.